 One of my favorite travel souvenirs is one that comes for free – a stamp in my passport!
 Something about that combination of bureaucracy with a touch of artistry provides a vintage travel aesthetic that’s hard to resist for any seasoned traveler.
 The Passport Stamp Collection Tee features 8 passport “stamps” from each continent and one region, indicating that the wearer is on a quest to stamp them all.

 Sometimes the best travel tees aren’t tied to a destination at all.
 As a case in point, the Been There Done That Tee isn’t destination specific, but the lettering, displayed in a vintage departure board design, harkens back to the early days of travel and the travel aesthetic says more than just the obvious statement.

-What I like about this design – beside the very clear message that its wearer is a traveler with some experience – is that 1950’s airport departures hall motif that truly suggests that you’ve been there, and done that.
-Get your Been There Done That Tee here.
+What I like about this design – beside the very clear message that its wearer is a traveler with some experience – is that 1950’s airport departures hall motif that truly suggests that you’ve been there and done that.

 6) The Wandering Senior Tee